Washington Metro: Line extensions

 All four alternatives use the same central segment layout from Rosslyn to Union Station through Georgetown.
 NBC4 Washington further reported on the proposed loop in December 2022.
 At the time, there was a crowding problem at the Rosslyn station, and this expansion could be the solution to solve this crowding problem.
 A final design was published in July 2023.

+In May of 2026, a bus rapid transit line was proposed by the agency; the Gold Line.
+The line would travel on H Street and Benning Road; connecting Washington Union Station to RFK Stadium.
+The line would travel on the right of way from the former DC Streetcar system.

 Individual and infill stations

 Before construction on Metro began, a proposed station was put forward for the Kennedy Center.
 Congress had already approved the construction of a station on the Orange/Blue/Silver Lines at 23rd and H Streets, near George Washington University, at the site of what is now Foggy Bottom station.
 According to a Washington Post article from February 1966, rerouting the line to accommodate a station under the center would cost an estimated $12.3 million.
 The National Capital Transportation Agency's administrator at the time, Walter J. McCarter, suggested that the Center "may wish to enhance the relationship to the station by constructing a pleasant, above-ground walkway from the station to the Center," referring to the then soon-to-be-built Foggy Bottom station.
 Rep. William B. Widnall, Republican of New Jersey, used it as an opportunity to push for moving the center to a central, downtown location.

 The 2011 Metro transit-needs study identified five additional sites where infill stations could be built.
 These included Kansas Avenue and Montgomery College on the Red Line, respectively in Northwest D.C. and Rockville, Maryland; Oklahoma Avenue on the Blue, Orange, and Silver Lines near the D.C.
 Armory in Northeast D.C.; Eisenhower Valley on the Blue Line in Alexandria, Virginia; and the St. Elizabeths Hospital campus on the Green Line in Southeast D.C.
 An infill station between Takoma and Silver Spring called North Takoma station that used to be part of the Metropolitan Subdivision was proposed.
 Wolf Trap station was originally proposed as part of Phase 1 between Spring Hill and Wiehle-Reston East, but that station was excluded from the project due to profitability concerns.

+There were talks of a infill station for the New Stadium at RFK Campus at Oklahoma Ave and Benning Road; however, WMATA said a new station would be costly and not ready in time for the new stadium.
+WMATA plans to make improvements to the Stadium–Armory station.